Yadnesh-Ranshevare/python_notes/Statistics/Readme.md

 after performing 100 tosses if we get the 50 head (remaining 50 tails) then we can say that our coin is fair

-as for fair coin probability of head is 0.5
+as for fair coin, probability of head is 0.5

 **Steps for hypothesis testing**
 1. Null Hypothesis (H₀)